-The Policy on Related Party Transactions as reviewed by the audit committee andapproved by Board of Directors has been posted on the Company's website athttps://ashikagroup.com/pdf/policies/ACCL-RPT-Policy.pdf
+The Policy on Related Party Transactions as reviewed by the audit committee andapproved by Board of Directors has been posted on the Companys website at https://ashikagroup.com/pdf/policies/ACCL-RPT-Policy.pdf

 25. CORPORATE GOVERNANCE REPORT:

-The Board of Directors of the Company reaffirms their continued commitment to goodcorporate governance practices.
-Your Company has always practiced sound corporategovernance and takes necessary actions at appropriate times for enhancing and meetingstakeholders' expectations while continuing to comply with the mandatory provisions ofCorporate Governance.
-In compliance with the provisions of Regulation 34 of the ListingRegulations read with Schedule V to the said Regulations the Annual Report of the Companyfor the Financial Year 2019-2020 contains a separate section on Corporate Governance aswell as Management Discussion and Analysis (MDA) Report and a Certificate from theSecretarial Auditors of your Company confirming compliance with the requirements ofCorporate Governance.
+The Board of Directors of the Company ensure that the Company practices sound corporategovernance and takes necessary actions at appropriate times for enhancing and meetingstakeholders expectations while continuing to comply with the mandatory provisionsof Corporate Governance.
+The Company considers it their inherent responsibility todisclose timely and accurate information regarding the operations and performanceleadership and governance of the Company.
+In compliance with the provisions of Regulation34 of the Listing Regulations read with Schedule V to the said Regulations the AnnualReport of the Company for the Financial Year 2020-2021 contains a separate section onCorporate Governance alongwith a Certificate from the Practicing Company Secretarycertifying compliance with conditions of Corporate Governance.

 26. PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT WORK PLACE:

 27. COMPLIANCE WITH SECRETARIAL STANDARDS OF ICSI

-The Board of Directors affirms that the Company has duly complied with the applicableSecretarial Standards (SS) relating to Meetings of the Board (SS-1) and General Meetings(SS-2) issued by the Institute of Companies Secretaries of India which have mandatoryapplication during the year under review.
+The Board of Directors affirms that the Company has duly complied with the applicableSecretarial Standards (SS) relating to Meetings of the Board (SS-1) and General Meetings(SS-2) issued by the Institute of Company Secretaries of India which have mandatoryapplication during the year under review.

 28. DISCLOSURES PERTAINING TO MAINTENANCE OF COST RECORDS PURSUANT TO SECTION 148(1) OFTHE COMPANIES ACT 2013

 29. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGOES:

 Your Company has no activity relating to Conservation of Energy Technology Absorptionand Foreign Exchange Earnings and Outgo as stipulated in Rule 8(3) of Companies (Accounts)Rules 2014.
-Hence the requirements pertaining to disclosure of particulars relating toConservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo asprescribed under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies(Accounts) Rules 2014 are not applicable to the Company..
+Hence the requirements pertaining to disclosure of particulars relating toConservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo asprescribed under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies(Accounts) Rules 2014 are not applicable to the Company.

 30. DIRECTORS RESPONSIBILITY STATEMENT:

 | ||For and on behalf of the Board of Directors |

 | ||(PAWAN JAIN) ||(DAULAT JAIN) |

-|Date : 15.06.2020 ||Chairman ||Managing Director |
+|Place: Kolkata ||Chairman ||Managing Director & CEO |